openAIP/openaip-openair-parser/README.md

     validateGeometry: true,
     // if true, uses "convexHull" to fix an invalid geometry - note that this may change the original airspace geometry!
     fixGeometry: false,
+    // Sets the output geometry.
+Can be either "POLYGON" or "LINESTRING".
+Defaults to "POLYGON".
+"LINESTRING" can be used
+    // to visualize invalid geometry definitions.
+Note that "validateGeometry" and "fixGeometry" has NO effect on "LINESTRING" geometry output!
+    outputGeometry: 'POLYGON',
     // If true, the GeoJSON output will contain the original OpenAIR airspace definition block for each airspace.
 Note that this will considerably increase JSON object size!
     includeOpenair: false,
     // By default, parser uses 'ft' (feet) as the default unit if not explicitly defined in AL/AH definitions.
 Allowed units are: 'ft' and 'm'.